ionStici/react/drafts/draft.md

 ### 2. Render Phase

-2. **Render Phase** - react calls component functions and figures out how DOM should be updated, this happens internally inside React and does not produce visual changes yet
+2. **Render Phase** - react calls all component functions and figures out how DOM should be updated, this happens internally inside React and does not produce visual changes yet

    At the beginning of the render phase, React will go through the entire component tree, take all the component instances that triggered a re-render and render them, which means to call the corresponding component functions.
 This will create updated React elements which altogether make up the so-called virtual DOM.